-- not promise confidentiality, you have a duty to share this information and refer to Children's Social Care Services - listen to what is being said, without displaying shock or disbelief - accept what is said - reassure the child, but only as far as is honest, don't make promises you may not be able to keep e.g. 'Everything will be alright now', 'You'll never have to see that person again' - reassure and alleviate guilt, if the child refers to it.
-For example, you could say, 'You're not to blame' - not interrogate the child; it is not your responsibility to investigate - not ask leading questions (e.g. Did he touch your private parts?), ask open questions such as 'Anything else to tell me?' - not ask the child to repeat the information for another member of staff - explain what you have to do next and who you have to talk to - take notes if possible or write up your conversation as soon as possible afterwards - record the date, time, place any non-verbal behaviour and the words used by the child (do not paraphrase) - record statements and observable things rather than interpretations or assumptions
+- not promise confidentiality, you have a duty to share this information and refer to Children's Social Care Services; - listen to what is being said, without displaying shock or disbelief; - accept what is said; - reassure the child, but only as far as is honest, don't make promises you may not be able to keep e.g. 'Everything will be alright now', 'You'll never have to see that person again'; - reassure and alleviate guilt, if the child refers to it.
+For example, you could say, 'You're not to blame'; - not interrogate the child; it is not your responsibility to investigate; - not ask leading questions (e.g. Did he touch your private parts?), ask open questions such as 'Anything else to tell me?'; - not ask the child to repeat the information for another member of staff; - explain what you have to do next and who you have to talk to; - take notes if possible or write up your conversation as soon as possible afterwards; - record the date, time, place any non-verbal behaviour and the words used by the child (do not paraphrase); - record statements and observable things rather than interpretations or assumptions.

-Whatever the nature of your concerns, discuss them with your manager (Scott Hollins, Stephanie Dufty, Monica Hollins, Glen Taylor) and/or the designated member of staff, Deb Whitehouse.
+Whatever the nature of your concerns, discuss them with your manager, named or designated member of staff.
 If you still have concerns, you or your manager should refer to Children's Social Care Services for further advice.
-Call the Initial Response Service Tel: 01922 658170
+Call the Initial Response Service, Quest Building, 139 - 143 Lichfield Street.
+Tel: 01922 658170